MichaelLarocca/blog-michael-jude-larocca/posts/2021/11-21/ReviewEddieJaoudeGitHubCourse.md

 ### To customize your GitHub Profile

 Eddie's course provides instructions on creating a GitHub account if you have not already set one up.
-As I already have a GitHub account, I will skip to first step of customizing it.
+As I already have a GitHub account, I will skip to first step of creating it.

 **To customize your GitHub Profile, you first need to create a new repository.
 The newly created repository needs to be the same name as your GitHub username.**